 Bryce Canyon National Park, Utah

 One of the most stunning US national parks to experience in the fall is Bryce Canyon National Park, located in Utah.
 With stunning red, white, and orange rock formations, unusual hoodoos, and fantastic places to hike, Bryce Canyon is amazing.
+If you love the outdoors, you will find so many things to do in Bryce Canyon National Park!

 If you’re a photography buff, you will find scenic spots all over the park, but the best photo spots include Inspiration Point, Sunset Point, and Fairy Point.
 In the fall, the aspen, cottonwoods, and oaks in the area turn to shades of brilliant yellow, orange, and red, making for awesome landscapes.